ChenLiu-1996/GAN-evaluator/README.md

 Chen Liu (chen.liu.cl2482@yale.edu), Alex Wong (alex.wong@yale.edu)

+*Please kindly star this repo for better reach if you find it useful.*

 ## Main Contributions
 1. We created a GAN evaluator for IS and FID that
     - [is easy to use](#usage),